 Olive Oil Flavor

 Regular or light olive oils, on the other hand, feature a combination of refined and virgin oils, and have a relatively neutral flavor.
-(To experience olive oil's huge spectrum of flavors, try an olive oil tasting with your friends.)
+(To experience a huge spectrum of flavors, try an olive oil tasting with your friends.)

 Avocado Oil Flavor